Perfecting the formula to façade lighting in our cities

 The final 10%

 A façade lighting strategy can address the 90% of the unlit city, however what about the existing 10%?
-Based on the passion for improving current lighting conditions, the Cri Awards 2021 were created to implement positive change and correct awful lighting environments within the urban environment.
+Based on the passion for improving current lighting conditions, the CRI Awards were created to implement positive change and correct awful lighting environments within the urban environment.

 Citizens, community groups, students, families, the lighting aware and unaware are asked to find something in the public realm – a façade, park, path, landmark, structure, sculpture or another icon – that is awfully lit and photograph it.

-All submissions are reviewed by an expert panel of lighting designers and architects.
+All submissions will be reviewed by an expert panel of lighting designers and architects.
 The top four submissions become student projects under the direction of leading lighting design professionals.
 Each team will be tasked to solve the lighting offence.
-The winning Cri design solution, decided by public vote, will see their project implemented through the lighting industry’s support.
-For more information head to criawards.com.
+The winning CRI design solution, decided by public vote, will see their project implemented through the lighting industry’s support.